3rd Year Residents

 this community are simply awesome!
 I am eager to grow, as a

-family medicine physician and as a person, with this group in the
+family medicine physician and as a person, with this group!

 We all look forward to meeting YOU during interview season!

 Hi everyone.
 I'm Jenn Miller and I'm happy to say I've joined